ad1tyac0des/Chase-the-Fragment/README.md

 3. Each time you catch the target, your score increases and a new target appears.
 4. Try to achieve the highest score possible!

+## ⚠️ Note:

+This game relies on mouse movement for interaction, so it’s optimized for desktop devices.
+Unfortunately, since touch devices don’t have a cursor, the experience might not work as expected on mobile or tablets.

 ## Credits

 - Fonts: Neue Machina